How much does a virtual assistant cost?Get a free quote now

 Types of virtual assistants and their costs

+How can a virtual assistant help you?
 Virtual assistants can accomplish a variety of tasks.
-That’s why you can categorise them according to the services they offer.
+That’s why you can categorize them according to the services they offer.

 1. General administrative assistants

-These contractors can do routine tasks or clerical work on a daily and weekly basis and have an average hourly rate of £15.
+These contractors can do routine tasks on a daily and weekly basis and have an average hourly rate of $10 - $20.
 For example, you can hire someone for data entry.
 On the other hand, you can have them type documents for you.

 2. Accounting assistants

 Virtual assistants who focus on accounting have a lot of technical skills.
 You can let them handle your ledgers, balance sheets, invoices, and even sales tax reporting.
-Just be sure to double-check their work now and then to prevent inaccuracies.
+The hourly cost of a virtual accounting assistant is $12 - $25.

 3. Writing & marketing assistants